 0113 390 0770 ext 277

 Monday and Friday 9:00 am – 2: 00 pm

 John Scott – Co-Ordinator of PSHCE

 We aim to raise aspirations, challenge stereotypes and encourage students to consider a wide range of careers.
-The careers programme in school offers information, guidance support and advice to assist students with making well informed realistic career decisions.
+The CEIAG programme in school offers information, guidance support and advice to assist students with making well informed realistic career decisions across all key stages.

 - develop independent research skills so that they can make good use of information and guidance

 - develop and use their self-knowledge when thinking about and making choices

 - develop the skills they need to review achievements, plan future actions, make decisions, present themselves well and cope with change and transition.